memgraph/docs/docs/reference-guide/transactions.md

 4. Run the `SHOW TRANSACTIONS;` and `TERMINATE TRANSACTIONS tid;`

-### Example
+#### Show and terminate transactions

 The output of the `SHOW TRANSACTIONS` command shows that an infinite query is currently being run as part of the transaction ID "9223372036854775809".

 To terminate the transaction, run the following query: